Maths - Topoi

 The main example of a topos is set, in other words an (elementary) topos is a set-like category.

 In order to understand sets we need to describe the structure of subsets.
 We need to define an element of the powerset.
-There are at least two ways to do this:
+One way to do this is as follows:

 One way to define S as a subset of X